mgonto/restangular/README.md

 # Supported Angular's version

 Restangular supports both 1.0.X and 1.1.X up to versions 1.0.7 and 1.1.5.

-When using Restangular with 1.1.X you get the following extra features:
-* You can send custom headers using the `headers` parameter in all API calls
-* You can use the `setHttpDefault` configuration method to set some $http defaults like `{cache: true}`

 Also, when using Restangular with version >= 1.1.4, in case you're using Restangular inside a callback not handled by Angular, you've to wrap this all request with a `$scope.apply` to make it work or you need to run one extra `$digest` manually.
 Check out https://github.com/mgonto/restangular/issues/71